 - Learn the basics.
 This includes all the terminology that comes with buying shares, such as bid price and ask price, revenue growth and earnings growth.
 It also includes the different ways you can invest in a company, including share-dealing, trading and contracts for difference (CFDs).

 - Share-dealing vs Trading.
 In share-dealing, you’re buying shares in a company.
 You can make money from share-dealing in two different ways: Sell shares at a higher price than when you bought them, or by collecting dividends (assuming it’s a company that shares its profits by issuing dividends).
 Trading refers to a shorter-term approach to investing, potentially buying and selling shares on the same day (day trading).
 If you day trade Tesla shares you’re better off scrutinising the company’s chart than worrying about Tesla’s long term prospects.

 - Choose the best broker.
-Many different online brokers can provide a platform to buy and sell Tesla stock.
+Many different online stockbrokers can provide a platform to sell and buy Tesla shares.
 Many of those brokers will only charge a few dollars per trade.
 Find a broker with an easy-to-use trading platform, a strong reputation and low fees.

 - Assess market conditions.
-When the stock market rises sharply for an extended period of time (a ‘bull market’), most individual stocks rise.
+When the stock market rises sharply for an extended period of time (a ‘bull market’), most individual stocks rise (including Tesla stocks and shares).
 When the stock market falls sharply (a ‘bear market’), most individual stocks fall.
 Don’t try to fight the direction of the market.

 Ways to invest in Tesla – share-dealing vs trading

 There are multiple ways to buy, sell, and trade shares in Tesla online.
 Here are some options:

 When share-dealing, an investor simply buys shares in a company with the expectation that they will rise in value.
 Share-dealing is usually a longer-term approach.